 Unfortunately, writing a college essay is a must when applying for scholarship opportunities.
-So, you need to learn how to write an excellent college essay that stands out from the other essays.
-In this guide, we’ll share eight practical tips to help you understand how to write an outstanding scholarship essay.
+You need to learn how to write an excellent college essay that stands out from the other essays.
+In this guide, we'll share 12 practical tips to help you understand how to write an outstanding scholarship essay.

 So without further ado, let's dive in.

 When it comes to writing college essays, many students wonder why it's important and how it can help them.

 Generally, the scholarship essay offers you the opportunity to demonstrate your best qualities and show the scholarship committee what makes you stand out from the crowd.

 In a nutshell, your college essay demonstrates something unique about you that you cannot reveal with your grades or test scores- that is your personality.

 What Challenges Students Face While Writing a Scholarship Essay